juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     pip install .[voikko]
     pip install -e .  # make sure the Annif installation remains in editable mode

+# spaCy analyzer

+Install the optional feature:

+    pip install annif[spacy]

+If you have installed Annif from GitHub, use this instead:

+    pip install .[spacy]
+    pip install -e .  # make sure the Annif installation remains in editable mode

+You will need to download language-specific models separately.
+Typically there are several different models available for each language - the smallest ones work just fine as we only need support for lemmatization but not any advanced features supported in the larger models.

+To download the small model for English:

+    python -m spacy download en_core_web_sm

+To download the small model for German:

+    python -m spacy download de_core_news_sm

 # Language filtering with pycld3

 [lang_filter](https://github.com/NatLibFi/Annif/wiki/Transforms#filter_lang-transform) transform relies on [Compact Language Detector v3](https://github.com/google/cld3), which is implemented in C++, but binary packages of it are available on PyPI via [`pycld3`](https://pypi.org/project/pycld3/).